How the Story Ends: Flashbacks

 Shauna (Sophie Nélisse) refuses to let anyone leave the camp, even grabbing the rifle from Natalie (Sophie Thatcher) and threatening to kill Kodiak (Joel McHale).
 The group is forced to stay while they discuss how to proceed, but the girls grow frustrated with Shauna.

 Growing distrustful of Lottie (Courtney Eaton), Travis (Kevin Alves) builds a spike pit in the forest, hoping to lure and kill her.
 When he brings her close, he scolds her for trying to prevent the group from leaving.
 Lottie apologizes, explaining that she simply wanted him to connect with Javi through the Wilderness.
 She leaves, after stepping on the trap without collapsing through it.
-After seeing Melissa (Jenna Burgess) talking with Hannah (Ashley Sutton), Shauna insults her.
-When Melissa fights back, Shauna surprises everyone by shooting at Melissa, almost hitting her in the arm and causing her to urinate.
+After seeing Melissa (Jenna Burgess) talking with Hannah (Ashley Sutton), Shauna insults Melissa.
+When Melissa fights back, Shauna surprises everyone by shooting at Melissa, almost hitting her in the arm and causing Melissa to urinate.

 Unwilling to tolerate Shauna's actions, some of the girls—Gen, Melissa, Mari, Akilah, and Natalie—begin conspiring with Kodiak and Hannah, giving them a knife which they will use to release themselves and flee that night.
 After releasing themselves, Kodiak and Hannah are held at gunpoint by Shauna, who demands to know who gave them the knife.
 Hannah impulsively stabs Kodiak in the eye, killing him, and asks Shauna to let her stay.
 The girls inform Natalie about the events, realizing they will not be able to leave.
 Natalie begins to cry out of despair, just as snow begins to fall, signaling the beginning of winter.
 Misty recovers the broken emergency locator beacon and finds its intact antenna that can be used with the sat-phone.
 Natalie finds her and is shocked that she has the locator beacon.